Yossi Abolafia

 Yossi Abolafia (יוסי אבולעפיה; born 4 June 1944) is an Israeli writer and illustrator of children's books, as well as a graphic artist, cartoonist, director and screenwriter of animation films.

 Biography

 Abolafia was born in Tiberias in 1944 in what was then the British Mandate of Palestine.

 At age 17, he was accepted to Israel's national school of art "Bezalel Academy of Arts and Design".
-He graduated from the school after majoring graphic design for 4 years.
-After his military service Abolafia began to work in the Israeli Channel 1 as graphic artist and cartoonist.
+He graduated from the school after majoring in graphic design for 4 years.
+After his military service, Abolafia began to work in the Israeli Channel 1 as a graphic artist and cartoonist.

 Work

 In 1975 Abolafia illustrated the back cover for Kaveret's third album Crowded in the Ear (צפוף באוזן) which was a collage of images illustrating the various songs on the album in the style of the famous Monty Python illustrations done by Terry Gilliam.

 Towards the mid-1980s Abolafia moved to North America, where he worked for six years as an animation producer and as a director in both Canada and the United States.
 During these years Abolafia began to illustrate and write children's books, both for Israelis and for Americans.

 In 1990 Abolafia published the children's book HaKina Nechama (Hebrew: Nechama the Head Louse) which was written by Meir Shalev and illustrated by Abolafia.
 The book, which humorously describes the adventures of a head louse, became very popular and influential in Israel and was adapted to other media numerous times.

 In 1999 Abolafia created all the transition animated clips of the 1999 Eurovision song contest held in Israel, which were based on the stories of the Bible.

 To date, Abolafia has illustrated more than 140 books (eight of them were written by him), and is widely known for illustrating the children's books written by Ephraim Sidon and Meir Shalev.

 Abolafia used to illustrate for the Israeli newspapers Hadashot and Ma'ariv, and served as the head of the animation department at the Bezalel Academy of Arts and Design, which he established together with Hanan Kaminski.